devplayer0/fyp/report.md

   command to perform validation in the "Validation" phase.
 However, to make pipeline design easier, the results are generated in the Correctness pipeline (as previously explained).
-  - The "validation command" just copies the appropriate JSON file.
+  - The "validation command" just copies the appropriate JSON file into place.
   - `show_actual` is set to `never` since this file shouldn't be seen by users.
   - `deduction` is set to 1.
-This is set to 1 and not 4 because Submitty adds all of the deduction values up to 1 to determine the proportion of points that should be deducted from the title.
+This is set to 1 and not 4 because Submitty adds all of the deduction values up to 1 to determine the proportion of points that should be deducted from the total.
 - The second validator is `errorIfNotEmpty` on the `diff.txt` file, which will be empty if all of the correctness cases matched.
 - Not shown here are the same `stderr` and `stdout` "validators" used to show